-The bar in this cabinet of curiosities features as exemplary cocktail mixology menu.
+The bar at this cabinet of curiosities features a lengthy cocktail menu, with a whole section devoted to absinthe.
 It’s not a place for the easily spooked, though, as it is stacked with an eccentric collection of items, which range from the absurd to the macabre.
-Downstairs you’ll find mummies of cats, human skeletons, preserved animals, Dodo bones and many more fascinating objects – all arranged with a deliberately haphazard manner.
+Downstairs you’ll find mummies of cats, human skeletons, preserved animals, dodo bones and many more fascinating objects – all arranged in a deliberately haphazard manner.
 Once you’ve had your fill, head upstairs for the project artichoke or shrunken head cocktails (far more appetising than they sound) surrounded by yet more oddities.

 Bar, Cocktail Bar, Restaurant, French, American, German, Belgian, $$$

-Located under a giant cinema sign that frequently features different slogans, this dimly-lit basement cocktail bar in Dalston is the perfect place for a romantic date.
+Located under a retro cinema sign that frequently features different slogans, this dimly lit basement cocktail bar in Dalston is the perfect place for a romantic date.
 The bar is 1920s-themed with distressed walls, antiques and reclaimed furniture.
-It features an ever-changing menu of tasty cocktails served in original 1940s milk bottles and old tin cups – characteristic of this hipster area – and there are also plenty of craft beers on offer.
-The intimate atmosphere and welcoming staff makes Ruby’s Bar & Lounge a good choice on a night out.
+In classic hipster fashion, its ever-changing menu of tasty cocktails are served in original 1940s milk bottles and old tin cups, and there are also plenty of craft beers on offer.

-Modelled after a bar in New York’s East Village, this place has recreated a slice of New York right on Broadway Market.
+Modelled after a bar in New York’s East Village, this place has recreated a slice of the Big Apple right on Broadway Market.
 The red walls and curved bar give this small but cozy venue a welcoming, neighbourhood dive-bar feel.
-With live jazz downstairs and friendly staff serving delicious cocktails and Mexican street food, Off Broadway is a great combination of East Village meets East End on a Friday night.
+With live jazz downstairs and friendly staff serving delicious cocktails and Mexican street food, Off Broadway is a great combination of East Village meets East End.

 People’s Park Tavern in Victoria Park has one of the best beer gardens in London.
 The colourful outdoor space, which has plenty of seats beneath strings of twinkling lights, is always bustling, and the in-house microbrewery produces some delightfully original beers.
 Previously known as the Britannia, this pub is a must-visit during those long summer nights.
 There’s crazy golf, BBQs, quiz nights, music and board games to keep you entertained.